Python Tricks Learned From Projects

 - If you want to start the jupyter notebook in the login node, just call

-first and then when you are prompted to the computation node, then calljpt
+Inodefirst and then when you are prompted to the computation node, then calljpt.
+For example, if the comutation node name ispolyp3, then callInode polyp3and then calljpt 1234.

 - If you want to start the jupyter notebook in the login node, just call